d14na/hello-zero/README.md

-# hello-zero
+# Hello Zero

-"Hello world"-like bootstrapping guide to the Zer0net.
+> A "Hello world"-like bootstrapping guide to the Zer0net.

+## Templates

+React.js and Vue.js